tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/syllabus/index.md

 or put down other people.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary behavior are not appropriate for this class.
 This includes, but is not limited to:
   * Violent threats or language directed against another person.
   * Sexist, racist, or otherwise discriminatory jokes and language.
   * Posting sexually explicit or violent material.
   * Personal insults, especially those using racist or sexist terms.
   * Unwelcome sexual attention.
   * Advocating for, or encouraging, any of the above behavior.
-* <p>Repeated harassment of others.
-In general, if someone asks you to stop, then stop.</p>
+  * Repeated harassment of others.
+In general, if someone asks you to stop, then stop.

 * **When we disagree, we try to understand why.** Disagreements, both social and technical, happen all the time and The Iron Yard is no exception.
 It is